 Over the past 10 years Arpa put a lot of effort in embracing a sustainable approach by measuring and improving its environmental impacts.
-Our journey towards sustainability started back in 2010 and since then 8 LCA studies were carried out.
+Our journey towards sustainability started back in 2010 and since then every year a LCA study is carried out.